 Red Oak Campground

 Located near Taylor Pond, Red Oak Campground offers 30 RV sites with water and electric hookups.
 The sites do not have sewer hookups, so guests will have to make use of the dump station near the entrance of the park.
-Most of the sites are shaded and come with large tent pads and wide driveways, accommodating rigs of up to 40 feet.
-Many of the sites are pull-through, and all campsites in this area have a picnic table, a lantern hanger, and fire-ring grill.
+Most of the sites are shaded and come with large tent pads and wide driveways, accommodating rigs up to 40 feet.
+Many of the sites are pull-through, and all campsites in this area have a picnic table, a lantern hanger, and a fire-ring grill.
 Red Oak Campground also has a coin laundry facility, as well as a full-service bathhouse.
 If you spend the night here and need to stretch your legs, plan to do a short hike along Taylor Pond Loop, which can be easily accessed from the campground.
 The sites here are available from the first Friday in March to the first Monday in December.
 Half of the sites can be reserved, while half are assigned on arrival.

 Seasonal activities in James River State Park

 Within its 1,500 acres, James River State Park has 15 miles of trails for hiking, biking, and bridle use.
-Hikes on these trails range from easy to moderate difficulty, so hikers of any ability will be able to find a trail that fits their interests.
+Routes on these trails range from easy to moderate in difficulty, so hikers of any ability will be able to find a trail that fits their interests.
 Visitors can check out Green Hill Pond Trail for an easy, kid-friendly hike that follows a boardwalk over the water and features a floating fishing dock.
 Hikers looking for a more intense challenge can check out Cabell Trail, the longest loop in the park and the most direct route to the Tye River Overlook, and can also use connector trails to extend hikes throughout the park.

 Tye River Overlook

-No matter what time of year you visit James River State Park, you can’t miss checking out the park’s most iconic view: the view from Tye River Overlook, which looks out onto the confluence of the Tye River and the James River, with the stunning Blue Ridge Mountains as the backdrop.
+No matter what time of year you visit James River State Park, you can’t miss checking out the park’s most iconic view: the view from the Tye River Overlook, which looks out onto the confluence of the Tye River and the James River, with the stunning Blue Ridge Mountains as the backdrop.
 The trail to this breathtaking view is ADA-accessible and covered in smooth, crushed gravel; the trail is only 0.11 miles from the Cabell Trail in the northeast section of the park.